lukassup/libvirt-istiolab-tf/README.md

 # libvirt-istiolab-tf

-Some shell Terraform scipts to create a basic 2 leaf 2 spine topology from Debian Cloud machines.
+Some Terraform and Ansible scipts to create a 3 leaf + 2 spine + 9 host topology from Debian Cloud machines.

 ```mermaid
 graph TD;